fnando1995/INTEL_Project/README.md

 * Labor time, because at 2AM a store will not be open.
 The product could be ON during the day and at night just hibernate.
-* Tracking is not computationally high-costed, but it delays a bit, so this could be improved saving detections, and at the end of the labor time using the detections saved to start the "counting" and finallyto save to databases.
+* Tracking is not computationally high-costed, but it delays a bit, so this could be improved saving detections, and at the end of the labor time using the detections saved to start the "counting" and finally saving the information to databases.
+* Tracking depends on detections, but SORT also could be improved or changed.
+This depends on the way we need to deploy the product, we could have a better algorithm of tracking (more accurate but also slower) if this process is done after the labor time suggested before.

 * Daily information sending by incluiding a SMS with Internet.